karigunnarsson/opendotaR/README.md

 ```
 Many thanks to [Howard Chung](https://github.com/howardchung) (one of main contributes to the opendota project) for pointing out the
 API status call and that it might be helpful for this package.

+## Installing
+The package is available on cran, so install.packages("opendotaR"), or if you're using RStudio, clicking on
+the "Packages" tab, and "Install" button there, write in opendotaR and it should install without issues.